 Microsoft Office 365 has helped businesses boost productivity for a couple years now; however, there are still many business owners who are not quite sure of what it can offer to their business.
 Office 365 effectively brings your Office productivity to the cloud, delivering cloud-based productivity on your terms.
 Here we will examine several newer features and capabilities of Office 365, the benefits they offer and what you need to know.
 There are many options and systems that can help increase the productivity of your business, but none operate as seamlessly as Office 365.

-Microsoft Office 365 presents users with a familiar desktop experience, merging the latest in cloud-based computing with their next-generation communications and collaboration services.
+Microsoft Office 365 (now Microsoft 365) presents users with a familiar desktop experience, merging the latest in cloud-based computing with their next-generation communications and collaboration services.
 Specifically, Microsoft Office 365 is composed of Microsoft Exchange Online, Microsoft SharePoint Online, and Microsoft Lync Online.
 These services work in harmony to provide the best productivity experience available on PCs, phones, and browsers.
 In this post we will help you to become a knowledgeable master of Office 365, through the explanation of what makes up Office 365.
 Essentially, we will discuss the ingredients that compose the software suite.

 Before you move your businesses’ data into the cloud, you likely want to gain a better understanding of where it will be stored, get a sense of how it will be protected, and find out what extra measures you can take to be absolutely sure it's secure.